dibyendumajumdar/paxos/basic/README.md

 * BasicPaxosProcess - a server process that runs the basic paxos
 * BasicPaxosClient - a simple client

-The Ledger is defined in the `log` project.
+The Ledger is defined in the `ledger` project.
 All Decree values are of long type, to keep the implementation simple.